 North – Johnson Canyon Rd area

 Want an arch all to yourself?
 Borrow someone’s 4×4 vehicle (or decide you don’t care about your own paint job) and drive the challenging dirt road to Inchworm Arch.
 Look at the pictures–can you tell why it’s called Inchworm?
-We took a picnic, and after my stomach unknotted from the drive there, we had a delightful time lunching on the rocks and climbing around the arch, and never saw another soul.
+We took a picnic, and after my stomach unknotted from the harrowing drive there, we had a delightful time lunching on the rocks and climbing around the arch, and never saw another soul.

-The harrowing drive to Peekaboo Canyon would have been fun if we hadn’t just scratched the hell out of my new truck (it now has “desert pinstripes”) going to Inchworm.
+The sketchy drive to Peekaboo Canyon might have been fun if we hadn’t just scratched the hell out of my new truck (it now has “desert pinstripes”) going to Inchworm.
 The sandy road is wider and less scratchy than the road to Inchworm–just remember to keep up your momentum going into the deep sand patches.
 The roads crisscross and it’s a bit confusing to navigate, but that means nobody else will be there and you’ll have this lovely, convoluted slot canyon all to yourself!
 We totaled less than a mile hiking.

 Lick Wash is a pretty and pleasant hike through a narrow canyon, not quite a slot, a couple miles in to meet another canyon at Park Wash.
 We had an enjoyable afternoon hiking a total of 4.5 miles, but we didn’t find Park Wash (which we were supposed to hit at mile 2) and we felt that the most impressive section of the canyon was the first mile–so if you were pressed for time you could do a shorter out-and-back.